Match filters

 Filters on individual match rules override any filters defined at the subscription level (Match Filters, Ranked Group Filters).

-On the Match Rules tab, a message displays when a filter is added to a rule and if filters are configured on the Match Filters tab.
+A message displays on individual match rules (Match Rules tab), when a filter is added to the rule and if filters are configured on the Match Filters tab.

 Logging filters